 The amount for distributions for community projects depends on the revenues realized each fiscal year.
 The Trustees determine the annual income available for distribution and accept applications and community feedback for this use.

-We are pleased to inform you that applications for 2020 are now being accepted until Friday, September 18, 2020 @ 4:30 p.m.
+We are pleased to inform you that applications for 2020 are now being accepted until Friday, September 18, 2020 @ 4:30 p.m Eastern Time.

 Trustees are purposeful in their planning and seek ways to align with the Community Comprehensive Plan.
 Trustees are aware that the funds do not meet all members’ needs but do their best to meet a broad amount of needs for both on and off reserve members while maintaining accountability and feasibility.
 Careful consideration must be made as to those proposals that best fit with the community’s current needs.